jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 PICTURE, LIKE DOUGLASS' BUT WITH LIGHTSTAR AND A BLANK HEIRARCHY

 * and civilization story gets a big upgrade.
 We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.
 That doesn't mean we replace red / blue, it means we disable the Sith from every coming back.
+* People will never stop following the rules.
+Anarchy doesn't work.
+The key to victory is changing the source of the rule book, from human rules, to Nature's.
+Just like science did.
+* the way to fight back against human rules/philosophies, is not to have a philosphical argugment of "better", simply track resources like in Nature. ex. how many laptops are totally replaced, rather then repaired, because repairability is so hard. and factor in this number/cost when buying/insuring the tool.
+* Rossman, think of neighbors as my source of help, not my source of competition. we have to know each other's "business" to have each other's back.
+Fight back with Life Star knowledge is power, not only regulation battles.